 A work in progress!
-Just for fun, here are fifteen recorded piano performances that are the best I could do at the time, in chronological order:
+Just for fun, here are twenty recorded piano performances that are the best I could do at the time.
+In chronological order, beginning in 1998:

 "Imagination is Important" (Dirty Show Tunes) I'm rushing like crazy, but still it's a vibe.
 My peers were impressed, I remember that.

 "Lullaby" (The Minor Passions) Lots of incredible Billy Hart on this record.
-I can't listen to it anymore, but this track was pretty special at the time.
+I can't listen to it anymore, but this track felt pretty special at the time.

 "In Love In Vain" (Live At Smalls) This isn't good piano playing, exactly, but it sure doesn't sound like anybody else.
 Bill and I should have kept this genre going.

 "'Round Midnight" (Guilty) As far as I know, this was the first recording of this song with the correct changes since Monk's.
-Imperfect to be sure!
-But apparently some consider this to be my best jazz performance on record, although for me the more recent music with Tootie Heath is at a much higher level.
+Apparently some consider this to be my best jazz performance on record, although for me the more recent music with Tootie Heath is at a much higher level.